Para-Ethoxyamphetamine

-para-Ethoxyamphetamine, also known as 4-ethoxyamphetamine (4-ETA), is a psychoactive drug and research chemical of the phenethylamine and amphetamine chemical classes which is closely related to the infamous para-methoxyamphetamine (PMA). para-Ethoxyamphetamine has similar effects to PMA in animal studies, although with slightly weaker stimulant effects.
+para-Ethoxyamphetamine (PEtOA), also known as 4-ethoxyamphetamine (4-EA, 4-ETA, or 4-EtO-A), is a psychoactive drug of the phenethylamine and amphetamine families which is closely related to para-methoxyamphetamine (PMA).
+It has similar effects to PMA in animal studies, although with slightly weaker stimulant effects.
 Like PMA, it has prominent MAOI activity, and is likely to have similar dangers associated with its use.